melpa/melpa/README.md

   Likewise `NAME-pkg.el` isn't a library, so you might want to place it in the root directory, even when libraries reside in `lisp/`.

+  Please do not track any third-party libraries and test utilities in your repository.
+If you absolutely must do it, then place these files in a directory dedicated to that purpose, alongside a file named `.nosearch`.
+The latter prevents various tools from adding the containing directory to the `load-path` or from otherwise getting confused.

   The elements of the `:files` list are glob-expanded and processed from left to right to make a list of paths that will be copied into the root of the new package, as if by using `cp -R [SRCPATHS]